grzegorzmazur/yacas/docs/reference_manual/io.rst

    :param expr: an expression to be exported

-   {TeXForm} returns a string containing a :math:`LaTeX` representation of the Yacas expression {expr}.
+   :func:`TeXForm` returns a string containing a :math:`\LaTeX` representation of the yacas expression ``expr``.
 Currently the exporter handles most expression types but not all.

 .. function:: CForm(expr)

-   export expression to C++ code
+   export expression to C code

    :param expr: expression to be exported

-   {CForm} returns a string containing C++ code that attempts to implement the Yacas expression {expr}.
+   :func:`CForm` returns a string containing C code that attempts to implement the yacas expression ``expr``.
 Currently the exporter handles most expression types but not all.

 .. function:: IsCFormable(expr)
+              IsCFormable(expr, funclist)

-   check possibility to export expression to C++ code
+   check possibility to export expression to C code

    :param expr: expression to be exported (this argument is not evaluated)
    :param funclist: list of "allowed" function atoms

-   {IsCFormable} returns :data:`True` if the Yacas expression {expr} can be exported  into C++ code.
-This is a check whether the C++ exporter {CForm} can be safely  used on the expression.
-A Yacas expression is considered exportable if it contains only functions that can be translated into C++ (e.g. {UnList} cannot be exported).
+   :func:`IsCFormable` returns :data:`True` if the yacas expression ``expr`` can be exported  into C code.
+This is a check whether the C exporter :func:`CForm` can be safely  used on the expression.
+A yacas expression is considered exportable if it contains only functions that can be translated into C (e.g. :func:`UnList` cannot be exported).
 All variables and constants are considered exportable.
 The verbose option prints names of functions that are not exportable.
-   The second calling format of {IsCFormable} can be used to "allow" certain function names that will be available in the C++ code.
+The second calling format of :func:`IsCFormable` can be used to allow certain function names that will be available in the C code.

    :Example: